matsonkepson/matsonkepson.github.io/content/blog/post000-how-to-setup-custom-domain-with-github-pages-and-static-hugo-website/index.md

 To register your own domain, please follow the instructions from this [link](https://nic.eu.org/opendomains.html).

 Keep in mind that since this is an unpaid service, [any kind of help is welcome](https://nic.eu.org/tohelp.html), and the request can take some time.
 I waited around two years for mine, but that was more than ten years ago.
 It’s still worth it!

+#### domain parking

+To complement the open-source project of domain registration, I use the freeDNS 42 service [https://freedns.42.pl/](https://freedns.42.pl/index.php?language=en) where I parked my domain.
+It works brilliantly, and I can highly recommend it!

 ### point your domain to GitHubPages